 Planning your trips around Inverness

 For help planning your ultimate vacation in the Highlands and Islands of Scotland I always recommend Rough Guide books – they are my favourite.
 You can see them Amazon

 Inverness – where to stay

 We’ve been lucky enough to spend time in this area by house sitting but of course there are plenty of other accommodation options as well!

 If you’re looking for budget then a hostel like Hostel Highland Backpackers is a great choice and is in the centre of Inverness do perfect for doing these tours.

 The Glen Mhor has great reviews and is situated in Inverness Centre.
 It also has rooms suitable for families – click for the latest prices

-I find that HomeAway has the best selection of properties in the UK, including Scotland, and I have used them a few times myself so I’d definitely check that out if you want the comfort of your own apartment for your time in Scotland.
+I find that Sykes Cottages has a really good selection of properties in the UK, including Scotland, and I have used them a few times myself so I’d definitely check that out if you want the comfort of your own apartment for your time in Scotland.
 See what they have available here.